-PS Modification Results in Complex Drug Mixtures
+Backbone Modifications Result in Complex Drug Mixtures

-A consequence of introducing PS modifications into an oligonucleotide is that it also introduces a chiral center at each phosphorus, creating stereoisomers designated as either an "Sp" or "Rp" isomer.
+A consequence of introducing backbone modifications, such as PS modifications, into an oligonucleotide is that it also introduces a chiral center at each phosphorus, creating stereoisomers designated as either an "Sp" or "Rp" isomer.
 As shown below, these stereoisomers have identical chemical compositions but different three-dimensional arrangements of their atoms and consequently different chemical and biological properties.